“40 in 2020” Beginning Birding Series

 Some of the birds on the “40 in 2020” list include the Sandhill Crane, Wood Duck, Bald Eagle, Red-bellied Woodpecker, Song Sparrow, Rose-breasted Grosbeak and Cedar Waxwing.

-* The program includes 3 field trips (three different locations; see below for location information) on Saturday mornings — April 25, May 30, and June 20.
+* The program includes field trips on Saturday mornings — Dates TBD.

-* Participants are expected to take part in all three field trips.
-Individual field trips are not open to those not registered for all three.
+* Participants are expected to take part in all field trips.
+Individual field trips are not open to those not registered for all.

 * The group is limited to 20 individuals.